If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 When comparing animals based on their sense of smell, you’ll notice that some have a more acute capability than others to pick up on a specific odor.

-In contrast, others have the ability to detect that odor more strongly than others.
-The environment and surroundings in which the animal lives are the primary contributors to the variety.
+In contrast, others can detect that odor more strongly than others.
+The environment and surroundings in which the animal lives primarily contribute to the variety.

 For instance, some animals have an exceptionally acute sense of smell, which helps them locate their food.